Class RedisConnection

 • expire

-public boolean expire(String key,
+public boolean expire(String key, long seconds)

 Description copied from interface: RedisConnectionCommands